casper-ecosystem/kyc-proxy-contract/README.md

 )
 ```

-This proxy contract accepts a list of `contract_package_hash` on install deploy or singular package hashes on later deploys when calling the `"add_provider"` entrypoint.
+This proxy contract accepts a list of `contract_package_hash` on installation deploys or singular package hashes on later deploys when calling the `"add_provider"` entrypoint.
 These providers can be banned or unbanned.
 Banned providers will not be asked for their opinion.

 ## Endpoints